At the age of eleven, I wrote a poem about the Arctic. It began:

 And then six months of Arctic night

-Obligatory juvenilia followed, all the way into my early twenties.
-It ended with the publication of the poem ‘Drowning’ in the magazine Spare Rib.
+Obligatory juvenilia continued, all the way into my early twenties.
+It ended with the publication of the poem ‘Drowning’ in Spare Rib.

 It got a whole page to itself, accompanied by a dark, swirling drawing.
 No doubt to highlight the dark swirling content of the poem.

-I didn’t return to write poetry for twenty years.
-After I’d completed an MA at the University of East Anglia, writing about poets – George Barker and Anne Sexton.
+Then I didn’t write poetry for thirty years.
+Not until after I’d completed an MA at the University of East Anglia, writing about poets – George Barker and Anne Sexton.

 ‘Resurrection’ – Stanley Spencer Poems: An Anthology – Two Rivers Press 2017

-‘The Revolutionary’ – written for and selected by The Wordsworth Trust for the Wordsworth birthday poetry competition, April, 2016.
+‘The Revolutionary’ – written for and selected by The Wordsworth Trust for the Wordsworth birthday poetry competition 2016

-‘The blackbirds come’ – published online by the Poetry Society for their celebration of the centenary of ‘Adelstop’, June, 2014.
+‘The blackbirds come’ – published online by the Poetry Society for their celebration of the centenary of ‘Adelstop’ 2014

 Fox Shade and Other Poems – Best of 2012 Poetry Pentathlon